kawazoe/azure-search-emulator-js/README.md

 Currently, the emulator supports search, suggest, autocomplete, count, and all data edition operations.
 You can expect full odata query support for all queries that uses them.
 This means $filter, $select, $orderby, $skip, $top, $count, as well as continuation tokens should work as intended.
 Search scoring, highlights, features, and facets are supported but might behave differently from the real service as they depend on full text search statistics.
+Scoring profiles are also fully supported but might yield different results from the actual service.

 The emulator does schema validation through the use of strong typings and runtime validations.
 It is expected that the schema you use to create an index in the emulator should work without any modification when creating a real index in